China ready to hit back at U.S. with rare earths: ruling party newspaper

-BEIJING (Reuters) - China’s Communist Party newspaper warned the United States on Wednesday that the country was ready to use rare earths to strike back in their bitter trade war, saying in an extremely strongly worded commentary “don’t say we didn’t warn you”.
+BEIJING (Reuters) - China’s Communist Party newspaper warned the United States on Wednesday that the country was ready to use rare earths to strike back in their bitter trade war, saying in an extremely strongly worded commentary “don’t say we didn’t warn you.”

-President Xi Jinping’s visit to a rare earths plant last week fueled speculation that China would use its dominant position as a supplier of rare earths for leverage in the trade war.
+President Xi Jinping’s visit to a rare earths plant last week fueled speculation that China would use its dominant position as an exporter of rare earths to the United States as leverage in the trade war.

 Rare earths are a group of 17 chemical elements used in everything from high-tech consumer electronics to military equipment.
+The prospect that their value could soar as a result of the trade war caused sharp increases in the share prices of producers, including the company visited by Xi.

-While China has so far not explicitly said it will restrict rare earths exports to the United States, Chinese media has strongly implied this will happen, including remarks from the editor of influential paper the Global Times on Twitter late on Tuesday.
+While China has so far not explicitly said it will restrict rare earths sales to the United States, Chinese media has strongly implied this will happen, including remarks from the editor of influential paper the Global Times on Twitter late on Tuesday.

-In a commentary headline “United States, don’t underestimate China’s ability to strike back”, the ruling Communist Party’s official People’s Daily noted the “uncomfortable” dependence on rare earths from China of the United States.
+In a commentary headlined “United States, don’t underestimate China’s ability to strike back”, the ruling Communist Party’s official People’s Daily noted the United States’ “uncomfortable” dependence on rare earths from China.

 “Will rare earths become a counter weapon for China to hit back against the pressure the United States has put on for no reason at all?
 The answer is no mystery,” it said.